10Shepherd/10Shepherd/README.md

-👋 Hi, I’m @EZClapLife11
+👋 Hi, I’m @Shepherd
 👀 I’m interested in ...
-Fivem Server Development
+Fivem Development
-🌱 I’m currently learning ...
-More
-💞️ I’m looking to collaborate on ...
-Fivem Development 📫 How to reach me ...
-Discord ezclaplife
+📫 How to reach me ...
+Discord 10shepherd

 <!---
 EZClapLife/EZClapLife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.